pace-neutrons/pace-developers/euphonic/validation/01_overview.md

 OClimax/Ab2tds once for each random q-point.
 Something like a spaghetti plot may be possible with Ab2tds using an array of `redStarts` parameters, but producing this with OClimax would need it to be run once for each q-direction.

+**Conclusion:**
+As random points/spaghetti plots will be either difficult/impossible with Ab2tds/OClimax, it has been decided to simulate a variety of experimental data cuts, 2-3 Q-E cuts for each material.
+These should be a mix of high/low symmetry and high/low Q.

 ## Comparison with experimental data
 Euphonic will be verified against cuts of experimental data in